 Meet the people who make the magic happen:

-Venay Felton has been the Artistic and Executive Director of Reel to Real since its inception in 1998.
-Dr. Felton has been a fervent advocate of children’s media for over twenty-five years.
-She worked at the Media Center for Children in New York City where she developed a film series that included documentaries, experimental shorts, and animated films, which were screened in public schools.
-She curated film programs for museums and community centres, reviewed films for Young Viewers Magazine, and conducted film appreciation workshops.
-Ms. Felton has a doctorate in Museum and Community Arts Administration from Columbia University.
+Venay has been the Artistic and Executive Director of the Reel 2 Real International Film Festival for Youth since its inception in 1998.
+A fervent advocate of children’s media for over thirty years, she has worked at the Media Center for Children in New York City, curated film programs for museums and community centres, and conducted film appreciation workshops.
+She has served as a Juror of the International Festival of Film & Video for Children in Isfahan, Iran, and was invited to participate as a discussant on “Documentaries for Young Audiences” at the Flaherty Film Seminar in Claremont, California.
 Her work is directed to engaging a network of educators, artists, film industry professionals, and community arts leaders.
 The purpose of this engagement is to broaden knowledge, sharpen perceptions, and stimulate the imaginations of youth about media arts.

 Renate holds a Master of Pedagogy, with a concentration in media, from the University of Bielefeld.
 She has had professional experience in film and media since 1983 and since that time has held a has been a director, organizer, manager of film projects and events, festival agent and jury member in countries around the world.
 She has been the director of the Kinder Film Fest of the Berlin International Film Fest and of Kodomotachino Kinder Film Festival Tokyo.
 In 2010, she became a program advisor for international film festivals for children and young adults in Jakarta (Indonesia), Mexico City (Mexico), Montevideo (Uruguay), Seattle (USA), Winnipeg (Canada) and Kathmandu (Nepal).
 She is currently the official program advisor for Reel 2 Real International Film Festival for Youth in Vancouver and the Golden Elephant Film Festival in Hyderabad (India).

-Cindy Mochizuki is an interdisciplinary artist who makes work that crosses several disciplines including installation, animation, drawing and performance.
+Cindy is an interdisciplinary artist who makes work that crosses several disciplines including installation, animation, drawing and performance.
 Her artistic practice often involves collaboration and is process-based, integrating interviews and archival materials.
 She has exhibited and screened her work nationally and internationally and holds a MFA from SFU’s Interdisciplinary Studies program at the School For Contemporary Arts.
-Please visit www.cindymochizuki.com.
+Visit her website cindymochizuki.com.

-Moira Simpson has been a freelance director, cinematographer and editor for over 35 years.
-Mo has often combined filmmaking with teaching and mentoring.
-She has taught at the University of British Columbia, Emily Carr University and Simon Fraser University.
+Mo has been a freelance director, cinematographer and editor for over 35 years.
+It’s a natural fit for her to combine filmmaking with teaching and mentoring.
+She has taught at the University of British Columbia, Emily Carr University, and Simon Fraser University.
 The subjects of her documentaries range from strife in Kosovo, to youth and drug addiction, to the complexities of offering aid to Africa.
-She was recently DOP and location sound recordist on the National Film Board’s Finding Dawn, looking at the epidemic of missing and murdered Indigenous women across Canada.
 Mo’s work in film, video and new media has always been informed by a passionate belief in using film as a tool for social change.